 - To have reified type parameters

-Except for that, fake constructors should behave like normal constructors.
-They look like constructors and they should behave this way.
-If you want to include caching, returning a nullable type or returning a subclass of a class that can be created, consider using a factory function with a name, like a companion object factory method.
+Otherwise, fake constructors should behave like normal constructors.
+They look like constructors and they should behave like constructors.
+If you want to include caching or return a nullable type or a subclass of a class that can be created, consider using a factory function with a name, like a companion object factory method.

 There is one more way to declare a fake constructor.
 A similar result can be achieved using a companion object with the

 invoke operator.
 Take a look at the following example: